-Patriot America Plus is a comprehensive coverage plan for non-U.S. citizens traveling outside their home country.
+Patriot America Plus is a comprehensive coverage plan for non-U.S. residents traveling outside their home country.
 You can obtain an instant quote and/or purchase online on this web site.
 The insurance coverage can start as early as the next day or any future date you specify.
 As soon as you make a purchase, you will receive a virtual id card in your email.
 Physical cards along with the policy will be mailed to you on the next business day.
 You should receive them in about five to seven business days within the United States.

 The insurance company will generally pay for new medical conditions, injuries or accidents that may occur after the effective date of the policy.
 It does not cover any expenses related to pre-existing conditions, preventive check ups, immunizations or maternity.
-FAQ on pre-existing conditions

 Patriot America Plus is very similar to Patriot America.
 However, Patriot America does not cover any expenses related to pre-exisiting conditions while Patriot America Plus covers an acute onset of pre-existing conditions up to the policy maximum for people below the age of 70 years.

-Prescription drugs are covered like any other eligible medical
+Prescription drugs are covered like any other eligible medical expenses.

 Patriot America Plus provides coverage anywhere outside of your home country including travel time as well.
 It also covers loss of checked luggage.